-Science, Tech, Math › Science Human Anatomy Study Tips Share Flipboard Email Print SCIEPRO/Getty Images Science Biology Anatomy Basics Cell Biology Genetics Organisms Physiology Botany Ecology Chemistry Physics Geology Astronomy Weather & Climate By Regina Bailey Biology Expert B.A., Biology, Emory University A.S., Nursing, Chattahoochee Technical College Regina Bailey is a board-certified registered nurse, science writer and educator.
+Science, Tech, Math › Science Human Anatomy Study Tips Share Flipboard Email Print SCIEPRO/Getty Images Science Biology Anatomy Basics Cell Biology Genetics Organisms Physiology Botany Ecology Chemistry Physics Geology Astronomy Weather & Climate By Regina Bailey Regina Bailey Biology Expert B.A., Biology, Emory University A.S., Nursing, Chattahoochee Technical College Regina Bailey is a board-certified registered nurse, science writer and educator.
 Her work has been featured in "Kaplan AP Biology" and "The Internet for Cellular and Molecular Biologists."
 Learn about our Editorial Process Updated on December 02, 2019 Anatomy is the study of the structure of living organisms.
 This subdiscipline of biology can be further categorized into the study of large-scale anatomical structures (gross anatomy) and the study of microscopic anatomical structures (microscopic anatomy.)
 Human anatomy deals with anatomical structures of the human body, including cells, tissues, organs, and organ systems.
 Anatomy is always linked to physiology, the study of how biological processes function in living organisms.
 Therefore it is not enough to be able to identify a structure, its function must also be understood.
 Why Study Anatomy?
 The study of human anatomy provides a better understanding of the structures of the body and how they work.
 Your goal in a basic anatomy course should be to learn and understand the structures and functions of the major body systems.
 Remember that organ systems don't just exist as individual units.
 Each system depends on the others, either directly or indirectly, to keep the body functioning normally.
 It is also important to identify the major cells, tissues, and organs and know how they function.
 Make the Most of Study Time Studying anatomy involves lots of memorization.
 For instance, the human body contains 206 bones and over 600 muscles.
 Learning these structures requires time, effort, and good memorization skills.
 Perhaps you can find a study partner or group that will make it easier.
 Be sure to take clear notes and ask questions in class about anything you are unclear on.
 Know the Language Using standard anatomical terminology ensures that anatomists have a common method of communicating to avoid confusion when identifying structures.
 Knowing anatomical directional terms and body planes, for instance, enables you to describe the locations of structures in relation to other structures or locations in the body.
 Learning the common prefixes and suffixes used in anatomy and biology is also helpful.
 If you are studying the brachiocephalic artery, you can figure out its function by knowing the affixes in the name.
 The affix brachio- refers to the upper arm and cephal refers to the head.
 If you have memorized that an artery is a blood vessel that carries blood away from the heart, you can determine that the brachiocephalic artery is a blood vessel that carries blood from the heart to the head and arm regions of the body.
 Use Study Aids Believe it or not, anatomy coloring books are one of the best study aids to learn and memorize structures and their location.
 The Anatomy Coloring Book is a popular choice, but other coloring books work as well.
 Anatomy flashcards, like Netter's Anatomy Flash Cards and Mosby's Anatomy & Physiology Study and Review Cards are recommended as well.
 Flashcards are valuable for reviewing information and are not meant to be a substitute for anatomy texts.
 Acquiring a good complementary text, such as Netter's Atlas of Human Anatomy, is a must for higher-level anatomy courses and those interested in or already attending medical school.
 These resources provide detailed illustrations and pictures of various anatomical structures.
 Review, Review, Review To really make sure you comprehend the material, you must constantly review what you have learned.
 It is vital that you attend any and all anatomy review sessions given by your instructor.
 Be sure to always take practice quizzes before taking any test or quiz.
 Get together with a study group and quiz each other on the material.
 If you are taking an anatomy course with a lab, be sure that you prepare for what you are going to be studying before lab class.
 Stay Ahead The main thing you want to avoid is falling behind.
 With the volume of information covered in most anatomy courses, it is important that you stay ahead and know what you need to know before you need to know it.
 Know the Body Organisms, including humans, are arranged in a hierarchical structure.
-Tissues Cells compose tissues of the body, which can be categorized into four primary types. epithelial tissuemuscle tissueconnective tissuenervous tissue Organs Tissues in turn form organs of the body.
-Examples of body organs include brainheartkidneyslungsliverpancreasthymusthyroid Organ Systems Organ systems are formed from groups of organs and tissues working in conjunction to perform necessary functions for the survival of the organism.
-Examples of organ systems include circulatory systemdigestive systemendocrine systemnervous systemlymphatic systemskeletal systemreproductive system Cite this Article Format mla apa chicago Your Citation Bailey, Regina.
+Tissues Cells compose tissues of the body, which can be categorized into four primary types. epithelial tissue muscle tissue connective tissue nervous tissue Organs Tissues in turn form organs of the body.
+Examples of body organs include brain heart kidneys lungs liver pancreas thymus thyroid Organ Systems Organ systems are formed from groups of organs and tissues working in conjunction to perform necessary functions for the survival of the organism.
+Examples of organ systems include circulatory system digestive system endocrine system nervous system lymphatic system skeletal system reproductive system Cite this Article Format mla apa chicago Your Citation Bailey, Regina.
 "Human Anatomy Study Tips."
 ThoughtCo, Aug.
 26, 2020, thoughtco.com/anatomy-s2-373478.
 Bailey, Regina.
 (2020, August 26).
 Human Anatomy Study Tips.
 Retrieved from https://www.thoughtco.com/anatomy-s2-373478 Bailey, Regina.
 "Human Anatomy Study Tips."
-ThoughtCo. https://www.thoughtco.com/anatomy-s2-373478 (accessed January 26, 2021). copy citation Watch Now: What Is the Circulatory System?
+ThoughtCo. https://www.thoughtco.com/anatomy-s2-373478 (accessed September 25, 2022). copy citation Watch Now: What Is the Circulatory System?